 Test multiple hooks and formats (question headline vs. data headline).

 Headline: “We built a low-cost insulation hack — here’s how we tested it in real houses.”
-Body: detailed steps +
+Body: detailed steps + dataset link.

 Headline: “AMA — our cofounder grew revenue 400% using community-led growth.”
 Body: short credentials + invitation.